nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 - NGINXperts Solution:  Route users to closest Data Center
 - Just say NO to GSLB on DNS
 - NGINXperts Solution: Use Nginx for MaxMind database queries
-- NGINXperts Solution: Use Nginx and GeoIP2 for Export Compliance
+- NGINXperts Solution: Software Export Controls with Nginx and GeoIP2
-- Create Enhanced Access Logging using GeoIP2 metadata
+- NGINX Enhanced Logging with GeoIP2 metadata

 <br/>